facelessuser/RegReplace/readme.md

 "action": "unmark"
 ```

 This action removes the highlights of a given `key`.
-Replacements can be ommitted with this command.
+Replacements can be omitted with this command.

 #### Unmark Options
 Action options are specified with the `options` key.